Amanda-Truong/Jenkins_Repository_Housekeeping/README.md

 -- | --
-GH_ORGANIZATION | Name of the organization that owns the GitHub repositories GH_ACCESS_TOKEN | GitHub access token JENKINS_HOME_LINK | Link to the Jenkin's Main Menu.
+GH_ORGANIZATION | Name of the organization that owns the GitHub repositories GH_ACCESS_TOKEN | GitHub access token JENKINS_ORGANIZATION | Name of the organization that owns the Jenkins Job JENKINS_HOME_LINK | Link to the Jenkins Main Menu.
 Should be formatted 'https://username:jenkins_token@jenkinslink.io'

 The [manualTest.js](integration/manualTest.js) file uses the [dotenv](https://www.npmjs.com/package/dotenv) npm package to make it easier to manage these environment variables.

-Ir order to run the manual tests, create a file named `.env` at the root of the project and add environment-specific variables on new lines in the form of `NAME=VALUE`.
+In order to run the manual tests, create a file named `.env` at the root of the project and add environment-specific variables on new lines in the form of `NAME=VALUE`.

 For example: